this posting was originally written at http://kwiksher.com/blog/2013/02/23/want-to-create-a-storybook-do-your-homework-first/ in 2013

-Hopefully Jane gets the point here.
+Hopefully, Jane gets the point here.
 Research, differentiation, and quality (then marketing efforts) are crucial for success.
 With the maturity of the platforms, few will thrive “by lucky” or “because they arrived first”.
 I strongly believe that is a matter of time for the ending of free to $0.99 storybooks.
 People are starting to understand that quality driven products must cost more and they will pay for that.
-Again, how many Cinderella stories you have downloaded are still in your device?
+Again, how many Cinderella stories you have downloaded are still on your device?

 As always, I am looking forward to your feedback!